Some autistic people have always had good eye contact and never had to “learn” or “practice” it.

 This doesn’t bother me because I believe that I’m focused on trying to find the person I’m looking for.
 There is nothing socially unacceptable for looking for someone.

-Jeff is a clinical data systems administrator for Cochlear Americas, a hearing implant manufacturer.
+As of the publication date of this post, Jeff is a clinical data systems administrator for Cochlear Americas, a hearing implant manufacturer.

 Lorra Garrick has been covering medical and fitness topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.
 In 2022 she received a diagnosis of Level 1 Autism Spectrum Disorder.